Companies receive around 250 resumes for each corporate job opening.

 1. Nearly 67% of HR professionals believe that AI has many benefits and a positive impact on the recruitment process.

 People think AI will free up the recruiter’s time (44%), provide valuable insights during the recruitment process (41%), and make the recruiter’s job easier (39%).
-But there are also those who believe that artificial intelligence in hiring could lead to overlooking unique and unconventional talents (35%) and destroy the HR industry (26%).
+But there are also those who believe that the use of artificial intelligence in hiring processes could lead to overlooking unique and unconventional talents (35%) and destroy the HR industry (26%).

 2. Around 85% of recruiters think that AI is a useful technology that will replace some parts of the hiring process.